hgaaditya/rpi_homeserver/README.md

 # Rpi_Homeserver
 <img src="https://www.raspberrypi.org/wp-content/uploads/2011/10/Raspi-PGB001-300x267.png" width="100" height="89">

-An absolute beginners guide to get it up and running, hosting multiple servcies for an essential home server.
+An absolute beginners guide to get a Rpi up and running, hosting multiple servcies for an essential home server.

 I will focus on things that needs to be modifed/personalised to get them working.
 As a lot of these solution are already avialable for Rpi and Docker seperately.
 But doing them together sometimes introduces wierd issues.